Terms and conditions

 11.4.
 A party may disclose Confidential Information to the extent such Confidential Information is required to be disclosed by law, by any governmental or other regulatory authority, or by a court or other authority of competent jurisdiction provided that, to the extent it is legally permitted to do so, it gives the other party as much notice of this disclosure as possible and, where notice of disclosure is not prohibited and is given in accordance with this condition 11.4, it takes into account the reasonable requests of the other party in relation to the content of this disclosure.

 11.5.
-The Receiving Party may, provided that the Receiving Party has reasonable grounds to believe that the Disclosing Party is involved in activity that may constitute a criminal offence under the Bribery Act 2010, disclose Confidential Information to the Serious Fraud Office without first notifying the Disclosing Party of such disclosure.
+The Receiving Party may, provided that the Receiving Party has reasonable grounds to believe that the Disclosing Party is involved in activity that may constitute a criminal offence under the Bribery Act 2010, disclose Confidential Information to the Serious Fraud Office (or any successor body) without first notifying the Disclosing Party of such disclosure.

 11.6.
 All Confidential Information shall remain the property of the Disclosing Party.
 Each party reserves all rights in its Confidential Information.
 No rights, including, but not limited to, Intellectual Property Rights, in respect of a party’s Confidential Information are granted to the other party and no obligations are imposed on the Disclosing Party other than those expressly stated in the Contract.